Hellenistic period: Rest of Greece

 Other city states formed federated states in self-defense, such as the Aetolian League (est. 370 BC), the Achaean League (est. 280 BC), the Boeotian league, the "Northern League" (Byzantium, Chalcedon, Heraclea Pontica and Tium) and the "Nesiotic League" of the Cyclades.
 These federations involved a central government which controlled foreign policy and military affairs, while leaving most of the local governing to the city states, a system termed sympoliteia.
 In states such as the Achaean league, this also involved the admission of other ethnic groups into the federation with equal rights, in this case, non-Achaeans.
 The Achean league was able to drive out the Macedonians from the Peloponnese and free Corinth, which duly joined the league.

 One of the few city states who managed to maintain full independence from the control of any Hellenistic kingdom was Rhodes.
 With a skilled navy to protect its trade fleets from pirates and an ideal strategic position covering the routes from the east into the Aegean, Rhodes prospered during the Hellenistic period.
 It became a center of culture and commerce, its coins were widely circulated and its philosophical schools became one of the best in the Mediterranean.
 After holding out for one year under siege by Demetrius Poliorcetes (305–304 BC), the Rhodians built the Colossus of Rhodes to commemorate their victory.
 They retained their independence by the maintenance of a powerful navy, by maintaining a carefully neutral posture and acting to preserve the balance of power between the major Hellenistic kingdoms.

-Initially Rhodes had very close ties with the Ptolemaic kingdom.
+Initially, Rhodes had very close ties with the Ptolemaic kingdom.
 Rhodes later became a Roman ally against the Seleucids, receiving some territory in Caria for their role in the Roman–Seleucid War (192–188 BC).
-Rome eventually turned on Rhodes and annexed the island as a Roman province.